Chapter 20 BWV 148 Bringet dem Herrn Ehre seines Namens

 Violin theme, opening bars.

 Let us be quite clear about this; we cannot claim with absolute certainty that Bach had these specific images in mind when he fashioned the musical shapes.
 On the other hand, we find so many examples in his output where the organisational structure of the music seems to have a direct relationship with some physical action or mental image within the text.
 From a practical point of view this also makes sense.
 Bach was under pressure to compose at great speed and could not allow himself the luxury of waiting for inspiration.
-The seeking of and drawing out of ideas from the texts that could be translated into particular musical shapes, rhythms, harmonies or tone colours must have been a highly effective way of a) stimulating his imagination and b) quickly creating new and appropriate musical ideas.
+The seeking of and drawing out of ideas from the texts that could be translated into particular musical shapes, rhythms, harmonies or tone colours must have been a highly effective way of a) stimulating his imagination and b) quickly creating new and appropriate musical ideas offering potential for development.

 The tenor′s initial two entries stress the word—-eile—-to hasten or rush—- in flowing musical terms.
 Each is followed by a pause, presumably to allow one to listen to the ′joyous music′.
 The first main ritornello entry (from bar 49) takes us to the middle section and the representation of the ′music resounding′ is most effectively captured in the sustained descending notes from bar 73.